SF Guardians: We recalled the school board

 We're working hard to bring algebra back

-Our community decided that its #1 priority this year was to bring algebra back to SF's middle schools.
+Our community's #1 priority this year is to bring algebra back for SF's 8th graders.

 * We created a map showing which bay area school districts give kids the opportunity to take algebra in 7th or 8th grade, so people can see which kids have access to opportunity... and which kids don't.